jrpotter/notebook/notes/computability/turing.md

 %%ANKI
 Basic
-How does a multitape TM simulate a standard TM?
+How does a multi-tape TM simulate a standard TM?
 Back: Directly.
-A standard TM is a specialization of a multitape TM.
+A standard TM is a specialization of a multi-tape TM.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547819-->
 END%%

 %%ANKI
 Basic
-How does a standard TM simulate a multitape TM?
+How does a standard TM simulate a multi-tape TM?
 Back: As writing each input on the single tape, separated with a special symbol.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547823-->